Welcome to Churchill Borough

 SAVE THE DATE:

 Leaf Pick-up dates are on the following Mondays, October 19, 26, November 2, 9, 16, and 23.
 Please place LEAVES ONLY in biodegradable paper bags at the curb on Sunday evening.
-Leaf Bags are available at the Borough Building or Tyke's Auto Service at 2531 Greensburg Pike, at a cost of 5 bags for $3.00.
+Leaf Bags are available at the local home improvement stores.
+They are no longer available at the Borough Office or at Tyke's.

 Annual Table & Vine Dinner